 How Much Do Baby Goats Cost?

 How much you pay for baby goats will also depend on the gender.
-Female baby goats (kids) typically cost more than the males.
+Female baby goats (doelings) typically cost more than the males (bucklings or wethers).
+This is because you can breed the females resulting in either a larger herd or more milk.

 How Much Do Miniature Goats Cost?